thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 This is a detailed build guide for the *sof* repo.

-Snippets below assume that at beginning your working directory is repo's root (~/work/sof/sof/).
+Snippets below assume that your working directory is repo's root (~/work/sof/sof/).

-CMake is designed for out-of-tree builds, that's why you should make separate dirs for your configurations.
+CMake is designed for out-of-tree builds which is why you should make separate dirs for your configurations.

 You can manage builds for many configurations/platforms from the one source this way.